free5G/free5GRAN/Readme.md

 * libfftw3
 * libconfig++
 * boost
+* cpufrequtils

 On ubuntu, those libraries can be installed via:
 ```
-sudo apt-get install cmake libfftw3-dev libconfig++-dev libboost-program-options-dev libboost-log-dev
+sudo apt-get install cmake libfftw3-dev libconfig++-dev libboost-program-options-dev libboost-log-dev cpufrequtils
 ```

 ### Radio frontend

-We currently support USRP B210 and X310 natively. `libuhd-dev` is required.
+We currently support USRP B210, N210 and X310 natively. `libuhd-dev` is required.
 It can be installed on Ubuntu via:
 ```
 sudo apt-get install libuhd-dev
 ```

-USRP N210 is also supported but `free5GRAN` requires Liquid SDR library for sampling rate resampling : `https://liquidsdr.org/doc/installation/`.
-To build `free5GRAN` with USRP N210 support, just run `cmake` with option `-DINCLUDE_N210=ON`.
+USRP N210 is partially supported (it can be unstable) and `free5GRAN` requires Liquid SDR library for sampling rate resampling : `https://liquidsdr.org/doc/installation/`.
+To build `free5GRAN` with USRP N210 support, just run the `cmake` command with option `-DINCLUDE_N210=ON`.

 ### Compiling